snadrus/nodb/README.md

 FAQ:
 - Dual License
-  * Select either GPL or purchase a commercial license.
+  * BSD or commercial license.
 - Why are nodb.Do results not saved?
   * Results reach the destination by name.
 Use an "AS" to select the destination field.
 - How compatible?